 Runners Guidance for taking part in a socially distanced training session

 In line with UK Government guidance, TBH are now in a position to offer socially distanced training sessions.
-Sessions will be limited to six members per group, and members are restricted to one session per week.

 It is important that you take a few simple steps prior to, during and after a training session to ensure that it is safe and enjoyable for all.
 As a runner, you are responsible for yours and your teammate’s safety.

 - Sessions are only available to senior members of Tyne Bridge Harriers, we can’t accommodate anyone under 18.

 - Try to select a local training session and travel either on foot, by bike or car.
 Try to avoid public transport if at all possible.

 - Only attend a training session if you have booked on to it using the spreadsheet, don’t turn up on the off-chance you will be able to take part.

 - If you are feeling at all unwell then do not attend a training session.

 - Consider if your health and situation put you, or someone you live with, in a more vulnerable category with respect to Covid.
 Decide whether it is appropriate for you to take part in group sessions.
 Advice is available at https://www.gov.uk/government/collections/coronavirus-covid-19-list-of-guidance

 - Do not travel to the session with other runners unless you can maintain social distancing.